choo/etlcdb-image-extractor/README.md

 -----

 1. Download the dataset.
-   To download ETLCDB dataset, you must register from the official website, and get the password for the download link.
+   To download ETLCDB dataset, you must register form the official website and get the password for the download link.
 2. git clone this repository
 ```
     git clone https://github.com/choo/etlcdb-image-extractor.git